-ECHIC finalized its assessment up to the year 2012 and filed the Zakat returns up to the year 2018 and obtained Zakat certificates.
-The GAZT has requested for additional information for the years 2014 to 2018 which has been duly responded.
+ECHIC finalized its assessment up to 2012 and filed the Zakat / information returns up to the years 2019.
+The GAZT has issued Zakat certificate for the year 2019, valid until 30 April 2021.

-IZDCL finalized its Zakat status up to the year 2012.
-The GAZT issued Zakat assessment for the years 2013 to 2015 and claimed additional Zakat of SR 4.6 million.
+IZDCL finalized its Zakat status up to 2012.
+The GAZT issued Zakat assessment for the years 2013 to 2015 and claimed additional Zakat of SAR 4.6 million.
 IZDCL has objected against the GAZT assessment, providing the supporting documents for its position.
-GAZT has transferred the case to the General Secretariat of Tax Committees (GSTC) and IZDCL has also registered an appeal on GSTC's portal.
-The GAZT has provided their comments on the appeal filed which have been duly responded to and feedback is awaited.
+The GAZT has transferred the case to the GSTC and IZDCL has also registered an appeal on GSTC's portal.
+The Tax Violations Dispute Resolution Committee (TVDRC) conducted the hearing session on 22 October 2020 and rendered its decision on 22 December 2020, rejecting IZDCL's appeal.
+IZDCL has filed an appeal against the TVDRC's decision with the Tax Violations Dispute Appellate Committee (TVDAC)

-IZDCL has filed the Zakat returns up to the years 2018 and obtained Zakat certificates.
+IZDCL has filed the Zakat / information returns up to the years 2019.
+The GAZT has issued Zakat certificate for the year 2019, valid until 30 April 2021.